How to secure your home wireless network router

 Enable router firewall

 Many routers also have their own firewall that can be enabled.
-If available, we also suggest enabling this feature as it will help add an extra layer of security for your network.
+If available, we also suggest enabling this feature as it helps add an extra layer of security for your network.

 Disable SSID broadcast